Red Veined Darter Facts

 - For the moment, the population numbers of the amazing Red Veined Darter appear to be both sufficient and stable.
 As a result, the IUCN currently lists the fabulous species as Least Concern, on the organization’s Red List of Threatened Species.

 - Nevertheless, the incredible creature must be considered to be facing at least potential threats to its continued existence.
 While habitat loss does not appear to pose a danger at this time, the very real threat of climate change could potentially endanger it.

 Red Veined Darter Physical Description

-In Europe, it is resident in the southern parts but in some years it migrates northward and reaches as far north as Belgium, Sweden, Finland, Poland and northern England.
+It also displays an ability to adapt to different habitats, or to choose to migrate distances.
+In Europe, it appears in the southern areas, but in some years migrates northward and reaches as far north as Belgium, Sweden, Finland, Poland and northern England.

 This versatility arises from the innate ability of the Red Veined Darter to thrive in a comparatively wide range of habitat types.
 These include such regions as around various lakes, ponds, marshes, and rivers.
 It also commonly reappears in dry areas after it rains.